statives

 Overview: statives

 Some consider statives to be in between nouns and verbs, others to be a superclass of nouns and verbs.
 Either way they can take markers from both, depending on what function they serve.
+Following Baker (2005) then, statives in Taruven might be considered (+N, +V).

 When a stative modifies a noun, it agrees in case (noun suffix position 5) if it is not directly adjacent to the left of the noun.
 If it acts as a head noun in an NP it has the meaning "someone/something [stative]", like "the blue one", "the big thing", it can then take all the noun-markers.

 All statives have an intransitive verb-meaning: "to be_[stative]", like "to be big", "to be blue".
 They can always carry verb-markers for evidentiality, certainty and tense.
 Through causation, an agent can make something else enter/leave the [state], show that the [state] is changing or change the [state], that is, gain a transitive meaning.
 A verb derived from a stative acts like any other verb, carrying any verb-marker, except as noted in Verbification below.
-Finally, statives can act as adverbs by modifying verbs.

 Structure of a stative